dmorse/pscf/doc/user-man/compile-cmake.rst

    > sudo yum install lapack-devel
    > sudo yum install fftw-devel

 For Fedora 22 and later, you may use the command "dnf" rather than "yum" to use the an updated version of the yum package manager.
-Instructions for obtaining source code, compiling and installing are the same as for Mac OS X and Ubuntu operating systems.
+To do so, simply replace "yum" by "dnf" in each of the above commands.

 Using Linux Modules
 ~~~~~~~~~~~~~~~~~~~~